Alf Landon: 1936 presidential election

 In 1936, Landon sought the Republican presidential nomination opposing the re-election of Roosevelt.
 At the 1936 Republican National Convention, Landon's campaign manager John Hamilton mobilized the younger elements of the party against the faction led by Herbert Hoover.
 Landon won the nomination on the first ballot; the convention selected Chicago newspaper publisher (and Roosevelt's future Secretary of the Navy) Frank Knox as his running mate.

 Landon proved to be an ineffective campaigner who rarely traveled.
 Most of the attacks on Roosevelt and Social Security were developed by Republican campaigners rather than Landon himself.
 In the two months after his nomination he made no campaign appearances.
 As columnist Westbrook Pegler lampooned, "Considerable mystery surrounds the disappearance of Alfred M. Landon of Topeka, Kansas ...
 The Missing Persons Bureau has sent out an alarm bulletin bearing Mr. Landon's photograph and other particulars, and anyone having information of his whereabouts is asked to communicate direct with the Republican National Committee."

-The Literary Digest conducted a large mail poll that incorrectly predicted Republican nominee Alf Landon would defeat incumbent President Franklin D. Roosevelt.
+The Literary Digest conducted a large mail poll that incorrectly predicted Landon would defeat Roosevelt.
 The survey, based on responses from magazine subscribers, automobile owners, and telephone users, disproportionately represented wealthier Americans who tended to favor Landon, resulting in severe sampling bias.
 The poll’s publication created a false sense of momentum for Landon’s campaign and briefly boosted Republican morale, though it had little real effect on the election’s outcome, as Roosevelt went on to win in a landslide.

 Landon respected and admired Roosevelt and accepted much of the New Deal but objected that it was hostile to business and involved too much waste and inefficiency.
 Late in the campaign, Landon accused Roosevelt of corruption – that is, of acquiring so much power that he was subverting the Constitution.
 Landon said: